Changissnz/nu_merchant_principal/README.md

-terms can be interpreted as related to the usage of the label "sophisticated", but without their explicit use alongside this label, there can only be implication that the correspondent terms are positively connected on some some belief system, one with a probabilistic rate of accuracy.
-If brevity is the secondary aims of explaining this term, "sophisticated", then its agreeable definitions make greater mention of the relation with ideals rather than functionality.
-The notion of utility plays a real role of application in an ordered world, the order preserved and propagated through effective utility.
-So there is this rationale for delving into the term "sophisticated", due to what is labeled as this term to potentially yield high contributions for advancement.
+terms can be interpreted as related to the usage of the label "sophisticated", but without their explicit use alongside this label, there can only be implication that the correspondent terms are positively connected by some belief system, one with a probabilistic rate of accuracy.
+If brevity is the secondary aims of explaining this term "sophisticated", then its agreeable definitions make greater mention of the relation with ideals rather than with functionality.
+The notion of utility does play a real role of application in an ordered world, the order preserved and propagated through effective utility.
+So there is this rationale for delving into the term "sophisticated", due to what is labeled as this term to potentially yield high contributions for practical advancement.

 As mentioned in this section and the last, there is at least some overlap in usage of the term "sophisticated"